Mount Zion Walking Tour, Jerusalem

 5) Chamber of the Holocaust

 Once you've made your way to the small desk at the entrance, a minimal fee permits you to wander through the several small rooms and a courtyard.
 There are seldom many other visitors and one is thus left alone for quiet contemplation.
-With a bit of signage and a dramatic display of finds (mostly of Jewish religious context), one gets a sense of the mood that was being aimed for.
-Sometimes referred to as "a cemetery without bodies", it has headstones without graves, monuments without remains and tombstones for family members who had no real tomb to visit.
+With a bit of signage and a dramatic display of artifacts (mostly of Jewish religious context), one gets a sense of the somber mood that was being aimed for.
+Sometimes referred to as "a cemetery without bodies", this place has headstones without graves, monuments without remains and tombstones for family members who had no real tomb to visit.
 In this very tangible and affecting way, the full scope of the Holocaust is brought home.

 6